 This article consists of and exchange between two of our graduates.
-They are corresponding on our e-mail group for professional hypnotherapists.
-It is a place where our graduates exchange information about modern hypnotherapy techniques.
+They are corresponding on our e-mail group for professional hypnotists.
+It is a place where our graduates exchange information about modern hypnosis techniques.
 Dr. Katy Wright is writing to that email list and Kathleen Skott-Myhre, M.A., C.H. is answering her question.
 Kathleen is an expert in working with children using hypnosis and works at the Banyan Hypnosis Center for Training & Services, Inc.

 I have been asked to do hypnosis for a 7-year-old boy who "is shy and needs self-confidence."
 I have had really good results with an 11-year-old who was afraid to be checked in hockey, and a Jr. High boy who could not read aloud in class., just haven't worked with anyone this young.
 He will not answer an adult who asks a "would you like water or lemonade?"

 Question: Often will not respond to question from a teacher in class.
 He won't read for a teacher although he reads well for his parents.
 He just sits there.
 His mother says he has always been this way.
 He does have problems with his little fingers.
-He has an occupational therapist at school to improve his fine motor skills (zippers, buttons, handwriting).
+He has an occupational hypnotist at school to improve his fine motor skills (zippers, buttons, handwriting).
 He has a phys. ed. teacher to improve his large motor skills jumping, running).
-He has received a lot of attention from doctors and therapists.
+He has received a lot of attention from doctors and hypnotists.

 His mother is wondering if he has heard that he is shy so much that he may think he is supposed to be shy.
 He may have accepted the idea that he is "not like the other kids."
 And, as a result, he gets attention from being shy.

 For induction I am thinking about letting him watch a screen saver I have that is pipes with a teapot for a joint about every other screen.
 (Don't have a nice fish tank in the office.)